 Nepali women risk their lives to give birth

-In Nepal, almost all (90%) pregnant women deliver their babies at home.
-The poorest families have no access to prenatal care or any Skilled Birth Attendant (SBA) to help them through the delivery.
-It is no wonder that every day, 12 Nepali women die in childbirth, nearly half of them needlessly bleeding to death.
-And even when a new mother does survive, odds are that her baby will not.
-Every day, 75 Nepali infants take their final breath, most of them less than a day old.
+In Nepal, 64% of pregnant women still deliver their babies at home without the assistance of a Skilled Birth Attendant (SBA).
+The poorest families have no access to prenatal care or any SBA to help them through the delivery.
+It is no wonder that every four hours, a woman dies due to complications of pregnancy or childbirth, nearly half of them needlessly bleeding to death.
+When a new mother does survive, the odds are that her baby will not.
+Every hour, two Nepali newborns take their final breath, most of them less than a day old.

-The problem is not that there are not hospitals in Nepal
+The problem is not that there is a lack of hospitals in Nepal

 The Nepali Government is trying to help, but…

-While the Nepali health ministry recognizes that trained community-based providers could help reduce the number of maternal and infant deaths, formal training efforts have not yet been implemented.
-Based on our successful program in Tibet, we have formed an INGO in Nepal, to work on our Pregnancy and Village Outreach Training (PAVOT) program in the Baglung and Dolpa Districts in Western Nepal.
-Soon the 250,000 people living in rural communities scattered along the foothills of the Himalayas will have the resources and training to help women survive childbirth and give their babies a chance to live.
+Based on our successful program in Tibet, we have formed an INGO in Nepal, to work with the government to implement our safe motherhood in Western Nepal.
+Soon the 250,000 people living in rural communities scattered along the foothills of the Himalayas will have the resources and training to help women survive childbirth and to give their babies a chance to thrive.